Incident Response Planning is a vital step in your Cybersecurity Program

 Not so bad right?
 (Yes, we are being facetious).
 This clause requires us to have a very robust incident response capability.
 To be honest, for the smallest of you, this capability may in fact be entirely beyond your means.
 You may have to outsource incident response.
 But no matter what, none of this will get done if we don’t have a plan.

 The DFARS 7012 clause requirements are reiterated in the NIST 800-171 Incident Response control family, which requires us to develop an Incident Response Plan (IRP).
-In this lesson we’ll cover the basics of a good IRP and introduce you to some resources that can facilitate execution of the plan when the time comes.
+In this lesson we’ll cover the basics of a good IRP, provide a downloadable template of the plan and introduce you to some resources that can facilitate execution when the time comes.

 At a minimum, NIST 800-171 control 3.6.1 requires your organizaiton to: